-Family Start is an intensive home visiting programme, focused on tamariki.
+Family Start is an early home visiting programme, focused on tamariki.
 The programme works with whānau to improve a child’s health, learning and relationships.

 About Family Start

 Family Start looks at the child's environment, their family or whānau circumstances, and their safety.